KadiSam01/KadiSam01/README.md

 - 👋 Hi, I’m Samuel Kadima!
 - Welcome to my GitHub profile, where I hope to bring my passion for Computer Science to life.
-I am a rising junior majoring in Computer Science with a concentration in Cybersecurity at Xavier University committed to positively impacting the world through technological innovation.
+I am a recent graduate of Xavier University with a Bachelor of Science in Computer Science and a concentration in Cybersecurity.
+I am committed to positively impacting the world through technological innovation.
 - 🌟 About Me:
-- I am passionate about computer science and continuously strive to broaden my knowledge and skills.
-My passion for computer science knows no bounds, and I enjoy learning about areas ranging from the study of different types of data structures to algorithms, and artificial intelligence to augmented reality, cybersecurity, app development, and others.
+- I am very passionate about cybersecurity and artificial intelligence, with a particular focus on LLM and AI security.
+I am especially drawn to blue team side, including threat detection, defense, and risk mitigation in AI-driven systems.
 - 👀 Current Focus:
 - Improving problem-solving skills
 - Playing Capture the Flag